- International accreditation

 TEFL job interview questions you should ask

-This article covers TEFL job interview questions and advice for EBC graduates and anyone else interested in interviewing for an English teaching job abroad.
+This article covers TEFL job interview questions and advice for EBC graduates and anyone interested in interviewing for an English teaching job abroad.

 The advice and list of TEFL job interview questions are from our TEFL course job seminars.
 These TEFL job interview questions have grown over the years.
 They come from our experience interviewing candidates and feedback from our EBC course graduates from TEFL job interviews they have attended.